Property valuations

 The property's CIV is then used to calculate the rates payable on that property, as well as the variable charge component of the Fire Services Property Levy

-Your property is assigned an Australian Valuation Property Classification Code according to how your land is used and its zone (residential, farming, industrial, etc).
+In accordance with the Fire Services Property Levy Act 2012, each property is assigned an Australian Valuation Property Classification Code (AVPCC) according to how your land is used (residential, farming, industrial, etc).

 You can view the codes here